Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Hourglass Diffusion Transformers

 \subsection{Leveraging the Hierarchical Nature of Images}

 Natural images exhibit hierarchies \cite{Saremi2013}.
 This makes mapping the image generation process into a hierarchical model an intuitive choice, which has previously been successfully applied in the U-Net architecture \cite{ronneberger2015unet} commonly used in diffusion models but is not commonly used by diffusion transformers \cite{peebles2023dit,bao2022uvit}.
 To leverage this hierarchical nature of images for our transformer backbone, we apply the hourglass structure \cite{nawrot2022hourglass}, which has been shown to be effective for a range of different modalities, including images, for the high-level structure of our transformer backbone.
 Based on the model's primary resolution, we choose the number of levels in the hierarchy, such that the innermost level has $16 \times 16$ tokens.
-As lower-resolution levels have to process both low-resolution information and information that is relevant for following higher-resolution levels, we choose a larger hidden dimension for them.
-For every level on the encoder side, we merge $2 \times 2$ tokens into one spatially using PixelUnShuffle \cite{shi2016pixelshuffle} and do the inverse on the decoder side.
+We use a larger hidden dimension for lower-resolution levels, which have to process both low-resolution information and information relevant for following higher-resolution levels.
+For every level on the encoder side, we spatially merge $2 \times 2$ tokens into one using Pixel-UnShuffle \cite{shi2016pixelshuffle} and do the inverse on the decoder side.

-\oursubsubsection{Skip Merging Mechanism} One important consideration in such architectures is the merging mechanisms of skip connections, as it can influence the final performance significantly \cite{bao2022uvit}.
+\oursubsubsection{Skip Merging Mechanism} One important consideration in hierarchical architectures is the merging mechanisms of skip connections, as it can influence the final performance significantly \cite{bao2022uvit}.
 While the previous non-hierarchical U-ViT \cite{bao2022uvit} uses a concatenation-based skip implementation, similar to the standard U-Net \cite{ronneberger2015unet}, and found this to be significantly better than other options, we find additive skips to perform better for this hierarchical architecture.
-As the usefulness of the information provided by the skips can differ significantly, especially in very deep hierarchies, we additionally enable the model to learn the relative importance of the skip and the upsampled branch by learning a linear interpolation (lerp) coefficient $f$ between the two for each skip and implement them as
+As the usefulness of the information provided by the skips can differ significantly, especially in very deep hierarchies, we additionally enable the model to learn the relative importance of the skip and the upsampled branch by learning a linear interpolation (lerp) coefficient $f$ between the two for each skip: